 • The average adjunct faculty resume is 1.2 pages long based on 450 words per page.

-• Student learning is the most common skill found on an adjunct faculty resume.
-It appears on 10.6% of resumes.
+• Student learning is the most common skill found on resume samples for adjunct faculties.
+It appears on 10.6% of adjunct faculty resumes.

-After learning about how to write a professional adjunct faculty resume, you can make sure your resume checks all the boxes with our resume builder.
+After learning about how to write a professional resume for an adjunct faculty, make sure your resume checks all the boxes with our AI resume builder.

 Resume

-Zippia allows you to choose from different easy-to-use Adjunct Faculty templates, and provides you with expert advice.
-Using the templates, you can rest assured that the structure and format of your Adjunct Faculty resume is top notch.
+Choose from a variety of easy-to-use adjunct faculty resume templates and get expert advice from Zippia’s AI resume writer along the way.
+Using pre-approved templates, you can rest assured that the structure and format of your adjunct faculty resume is top notch.
 Choose a template with the colors, fonts & text sizes that are appropriate for your industry.

 Adjunct Faculty Resume